mirumee/ariadne-website/docs/scalars.md

     repr(price)  # {'amount': 9.99, 'currency': 'USD'}
 ```

-If JSON with varibles or Query AST is incorrect the server will return `400 BAD REQUEST` and will not attempt to execute query.
+If JSON with variables or Query AST is incorrect the server will return `400 BAD REQUEST` and will not attempt to execute query.

 ## Customizing scalar serialization